pujitha24/BFSGraphEulerPath/README.md

 ---
 ----
 #####`.log_msg(message)`
-logs a message to the `results.txt` file
+Logs a message to the `results.txt` file

 Example usage: